Active learning: Use of technology

 The use of multimedia and technology tools helps enhance the atmosphere of the classroom, thus enhancing the active learning experience.
 In this way, each student actively engages in the learning process.
 Teachers can use movies, videos, games, and other fun activities to enhance the effectiveness of the active learning process.
+The use of technology also stimulates the "real-world" idea of active learning as it mimics the use of technology outside of the classroom.
+Incorporating technology combined with active learning have been researched and found a relationship between the use and increased positive behavior, an increase in effective learning, "motivation" as well as a connecting between students and the outside world.
 The theoretical foundations of this learning process are: